sakuratsuyu/Note/docs/Computer_Science_Courses/FDS/Hashing.md

 ### Separate Chaining 拉链法

-Separate chaining keeps a list of all keys that hash to the same value.
+Separate chaining keeps a **linked list** of all keys that hash to the same value.

 ```C title="Data Type"
 typedef struct {